POST-TREK READER WEEK 4

 Celebrate and Mourn

 No culture is better than another.
 And, all cultures have characteristics that are worthy of celebration and mourning.
-Take a minute and ask yourself where you are currently with your Trek culture, and United States culture – for each, are you celebrating or mourning, or both?
+Take a minute and ask yourself how you feel about your Trek culture, and United States culture – for each, are you celebrating or mourning, or both?

 Read this quote from a Kolkata participant.
 Do you see yourself in here?